arthur-ai/engine-examples/README.md

 - Use Open WebUI + Arthur Engine to detect and prevent Prompt Injection attacks and PII leakage ([link](examples/open-webui-prompt-validation/README.md))
 - Use the Arthur Engine to protect against security threats with multi-agent systems (demo using  [AutoGen multi-agent framework](https://github.com/microsoft/autogen)) ([link](https://github.com/arthur-ai/arthur-autogen-agentic-demo))

+## Contributing Example

+We love to see cool examples + use-cases that the community contributes.

+If you are interested in adding an example, please open a PR or start a discussion in our discord.